oceanhackweek/oceanhackweek.github.io/ohw26/applicants.md

 We may hold a career panel discussion, so please mention if you are interested in participating.

-### Q: I work in a non-US institution / organization / company.
+### Q: I work in a non-Canadian institution / organization / company.
 Can I apply?

-Yes, we welcome applications from abroad for both the in-person and virtual events.
+Yes, we welcome applications from abroad.

 ### Q: I was a participant in previous OceanHackWeek.
 Can I apply again?